lzx325/ViT-WSI-repo/README.md

 ```
 The dataset will be randomly split into 10 folds.
 In each fold, #train:#test=8:2.

-The results will be saved to `dataset_files/TCGA-glioma-subtyping/splits`
+The results will be saved to `dataset_files/TCGA-glioma-subtyping/splits`.

 ## Training and Evaluation
 To run the ViT-WSI aggregater training without slide graph, use `TCGA-glioma-subtyping-vit_aggr` as the experimental code.
-This uses `config_files/TCGA-glioma-subtyping-vit_aggr.yaml` as the configuration file
+This uses `config_files/TCGA-glioma-subtyping-vit_aggr.yaml` as the configuration file.
 ```
 bash meta-main.sh train_eval TCGA-glioma-subtyping-vit_aggr
 ```

 To run the ViT-WSI aggregater training with slide graph, use `TCGA-glioma-subtyping-graph_vit_aggr` as the experimental code.
-This will use `config_files/TCGA-glioma-subtyping-graph_vit_aggr.yaml` as the configuration file
+This will use `config_files/TCGA-glioma-subtyping-graph_vit_aggr.yaml` as the configuration file.

 ```
 bash meta-main.sh train_eval TCGA-glioma-subtyping-graph_vit_aggr